zmiller22/ImageSimilarity/README.md

 R script to be run from Windows system for Linux ubuntu terminal.
-Compares a list of registered images to a reference image and calculates 5 differnt registration metrics.
+Compares a list of registered images to a reference image and calculates 5 different registration metrics.